ksaj/lispiness/README.md

 ```lisp
     (write(+ (* (/ 9 5) 60) 32))
 ```
-Why is that an example of misleading amateurish crap?
-It appears legit until you try to convert less convenient temperatures like 61 degrees.
+What makes that an example of misleading amateurish crap?
+It appears to new Lispers that it works until you try to convert less convenient temperatures like 61 degrees.
 The answer is a rather stupid looking 709/5.
 This is NOT "code for converting Fahrenheit temp of 60o F to the centigrade scale" no matter how you slice it.
 If they were aiming for simplicity, they should use a simpler example.
 Teaching bad code right at the start only leads to equally bad programmers.
+The author spent far too much time finding a number to convert that is cleanly divisible by 5.
+Quite misleading...

 There are a lot of ways to do this.
 But to avoid ugly inhuman /5 answers, you could just as easily do this: